Make this four-season art project with your kids (or students) today!

 - Arranging the fingerprint tree art in the order described above makes it possible to create fingerprint art with snow and autumn leaves on the ground of the handprint tree art.

-- Alternatively, to produce the same effect, you can arrange each of the four season squares counterclockwise, starting with spring on the upper right and ending with winter on the lower right.
+- Alternatively, to achieve the same effect, you can arrange the four season squares counterclockwise, starting with spring in the upper right and ending with winter in the lower right.

-3. Trace your child’s hand to make handprint tree art:
+3. Trace your child’s hand to make the handprint tree art:

 - Put your child’s right or left hand and forearm in the middle of all four art canvas squares.

-- Please ensure your child’s fingers are spread wide across as many individual squares as you can manage and their arm is dividing the lower two canvases, as shown in the quick video tutorial above.
+- Please ensure your child’s fingers are spread wide across as many individual squares as you can manage, and that their arm divides the lower two canvases, as shown in the quick video tutorial above.

-- Finally, use a pencil to trace your child’s right or left hand and forearm with a pencil to create the framework for your four seasons handprint tree art.
+- Finally, use a pencil to trace your child’s right or left hand and forearm to create the framework for your four-seasons handprint tree art.

 - The photos and video show the handprint tree I made with my daughter’s right hand and lower arm.